justinlocsei/chiton/README.md

-    "secret_key": null,       // The Django secret key to use "shopstyle_uid": null,    // The Shopstyle API UID "static_root": null,      // The root directory for static files "static_url": "/static/", // The root URL for static files "use_https": false        // Whether to use HTTPS }
+    "secret_key": null,       // The Django secret key to use "shopstyle_uid": null,    // The Shopstyle API UID "static_root": null,      // The root directory for static files "static_url": "/static/"  // The root URL for static files }
 ```